capeprivacy/nitrogen/README.md

 [![Discord](https://img.shields.io/discord/1027271440061435975.svg?logo=discord)](https://discord.gg/S8WMGUg8ab)

 Nitrogen is a tool for deploying web services to AWS Nitro Enclaves.
 Given a dockerfile and an ssh key, Nitrogen will spin up an EC2, configure the network, and build and deploy your web service.
-You get back a hostname that’s ready to go.
+You get back a hostname that's ready to go.
 Nitrogen is fully open source and it comes with pre-built scripts for deploying popular services like Nginx, Redis, and MongoDB.

 ## Install